AndGarUMKC/Simple-Calculator-Parser-Using-Racket/README.md

 # Simple-Calculator-Parser-Using-Racket
 Racket is a functional language.
 Parser was created off a simple calculator grammar in order to create a lexer and parser to see if some input file would be accepted or call an error whenever there is a syntax error and output **"Syntax erron on N line"**

+Mostly built using recursive decent in order to determine if the inputs can parse.

 ### The Following Grammar was used:
 LL(1) grammar for a simple calculator language.
 Top down predictive parser using this grammar.